Conserving Your Fridge's Energy

-Refrigerators use a lot of energy in a household, so using one most efficiently should be on everyone's mind.
+Refrigerators use a lot of energy in a household.
+How do you use yours most efficiently?

 One debate about refrigerator usage and energy conservation has to do with opening and closing the door.
 Did your parents ever tell you, "shut the fridge door; you'll let all the cold out"?
 Is this actually true?
 Let's find out.

 Everyone knows that leaving a refrigerator door open for long periods of time will warm up your food and cause your refrigerator to have to work harder in order to keep the food cool.
 But if you open and close it a bunch of times, when you are loading groceries, for example, or making food, are you actually conserving energy?
 Or does the act of opening release the suction and actually cause more cold air to escape than if you just left it open for a bit?

 It turns out that this is a testable question.

 Portland General Electric creates short videos and articles for consumers to highlight pro-energy-saving tips.
 The tests are called "Switch Labs," and in one episode, they tested common refrigerator issues including opening and closing the door or leaving it open.

 As you can see from the video, even with the loss of cold air in each release of suction when the door opens, it was better to shut the door and reopen it multiple times rather than leave it open.

 The Switch Lab also found that keeping the door closed was the best way to save energy with your refrigerator, above and beyond keeping the refrigerator full, which did not seem to have too much effect either way on the overall energy usage.

 Other Money-Saving Tips for Refrigerators

 According to a June 2012 article on Huffington Post, refrigerators are second only to air conditioner units in the amount of energy they use in a year.
 So it is important to find ways to cut those costs and save energy.